-Similarly, although Commission Delegated Regulation (EU) No 2017/565 allows shorter look-back periods for newly issued instruments compared to the six months described above, ESMA considers that it is important to ensure a level playing field between all instruments and, therefore, suggests to apply the schedule proposed above also to newly issued instruments i.e. first publication by ESMA of the necessary EU-wide data by 1 August 2018 for equity, equity like and bond instruments and 1 February 2019 for ETCs, ETNs, SFPs, securitised derivatives, emission allowances and derivatives and earliest deadline to comply, where necessary, with the SI regime set on 1 September 2018 for equity, equity like and bond instruments and 1 March 2019 for ETCs, ETNs, SFPs, securitised derivatives, emission allowances and derivatives.
+Similarly, although Commission Delegated Regulation (EU) No 2017/565 allows shorter look-back periods for newly issued instruments compared to the six months described above, ESMA considers that it is important to ensure a level playing field between all instruments and, therefore, suggests to apply the schedule proposed above also to newly issued instruments i.e. first publication by ESMA of the necessary EU-wide data by 1 August 2018 for equity, equity like and bond instruments and earliest deadline to comply, where necessary, with the SI regime set on 1 September 2018 for equity, equity like and bond instruments.